Backpacking Is Life · Updated June 2026

 🏛️ Gyeongju

-Best for: Bindaetteok, traditional sweets, roasted chestnuts (fall/winter)
+Best for: Bindaetteok, Hwangnam-ppang (ask first), roasted chestnuts (fall/winter), traditional sweets

 🗣️ Essential Korean Phrases